plumed/plumed2/plugins/pycv/README.md

-# The PYCV module/plugin for PLUMED 2
+# The PYCV plugin for PLUMED 2

 The PYCV module enables
 PLUMED2 Collective Variables (CVs) and arbitrary functions to be